 Page Table of Contents

 A powerful hard drive will work if your PC is slowing down or you want to improve performance.
 Now, the hard drive needs Windows 10/11 to run the PC.
-But how can you reinstall Windows 10 on a different drive without losing data?
-This post is the ultimate guide to reinstalling Windows 10/11 on a different drive.
-EaseUS will discuss three methods (cloning, with USB, and without USB) to reinstall Windows 10 and data onto the new drive.
+But how to reinstall Windows on a different drive without losing data?
+This post is the ultimate guide to reinstalling Windows on a different drive.
+We will discuss 3 methods to reinstall Windows on a new drive.

-Clone Windows to a New Hard Drive Without Reinstalling
+Clone Windows to a New Drive Without Reinstalling

 Cloning is the simplest method to move Windows 10 from one drive to another.
 If you have important files, apps, and settings, cloning copies of data bit-by-bit is an excellent way to reinstall Windows without losing data.
 EaseUS Disk Copy is an advanced cloning tool that moves apps, data, and OS to the new drive without reinstalling Windows.
 With 3 simple steps, you will have a replica of your source drive on the target drive.